 Email might be older technology but it has the highest ROI of any communication channel.
 Staying in contact with website visitors through email continues to be one of the business models of successful webpreneurs.

 Neil Patel writes that: “The benefits of email are substantial and striking, especially compared to social and search channels.
 It’s estimated that you get a $39.40 return on every $1 invested into email marketing”.

-Business Model #6 – A Graduated Sales Funnel
+Business Model #6 – The Graduated Sales Funnel

 This is one of the most important business models of successful webpreneurs.

 Someone who discovers your blog for the first time has entered the top of your funnel.
 When they subscribe to your newsletter, they move a bit further down your funnel.

 Let’s say you have a short PDF that you sell for $7.
 You mention it in your newsletter and that person clicks on the link and buys it.
 They have just moved even further down your funnel.